hope you’re sitting with your feet up, content as you savor memories of your

 I was relieved to learn the Santa Claus/Saint Nicholas tradition was not a marketing ploy concocted by Madison Avenue.
 While Bishop Nicholas, he really did go about giving gifts.
 Okay, he didn’t crawl down the chimney.
 Homes didn’t have actual chimneys as we know them back then.
-Many just had a hole in the roof.
+Many just had a hole in the roof, especially the poor to whom he donated.
 Not too cozy in bad weather.

-Saint Nicholas’ first known gifts were to the daughters of a very poor man.
+Saint Nicholas’ first known gifts were to two daughters of a very poor man.
 They couldn’t marry without a dowry, but their father had none to offer.
-The father was considering selling the girls into prostitution.
+The father didn't think he could afford to feed the girls for the rest of his life.
+He was considering selling his own daughters into prostitution.
 Taking pity on the girls, Saint Nicholas either (1) tossed bags of gold through the window (the poor didn’t have glass in their windows) or (2) put the coins in the stockings the girls left drying by the fire each night.
 Thus, the girls were able to marry (and, hopefully, each got a second pair of stockings).

 Saint Nicholas was an actual person who went around giving to the poor and helping all those he could.
 In other words, he did what we’re all supposed to do.